 - Verdelet the hierarch from Drakengard, though he is also the most useless party member and tends to repeat himself a dozen times per mission.
 He has only one spell—a "hold" spell, which is only ever used in cutscenes and allows him to turn Caim's pact partner Angelus into the Goddess of the Seal.
 When Caim tries to make him release Angelus later on, because the seal causes both of them immense pain, Verdelet refuses (along with the entire Union) because doing so would cause The End of the World as We Know It.
 Caim's reply is to cut him down in between games.

-- Daggerfall averted it by distributing the exposition over a large number of NPCs.
+- Daggerfall distributes the exposition over a large number of NPCs.

-- Morrowind subverted the trope hard by presenting potential Mr Expositions one after the other.
-Caius Cossades, Azura, Vivec, Dagoth Ur...
-The kicker? they ALL contradict each other, all the time.
-There are strong hints that Azura, Vivec and Dagoth Ur have their own motives for lying (or at least not being entirely truthful) and you're never told outright which one was right.
+- Morrowind subverts it in the main quest, as the game gives you several Mr. Exposition type characters (Caius, Azura, Vivec, Dagoth Ur, the Temple giving a different account than Vivec...plus you can do your own research with some in-game texts) all of whom offer contradictory accounts of When It All Began.
+There are strong hints that Azura, Vivec, and Dagoth Ur have their own motives for lying (or at least not being entirely truthful) and you're never told outright which one was right.
 A lot is left to personal interpretation.

 - Rhinehart in the FMV game Privateer 2: The Darkening.
 Played by a perfectly cast David Warner, Rhinehart's sole purpose (and only scene) near the end of the game is to explain everything to the main character Lev Arris (played by Clive Owen).